This topic describes how to use FineReport to connect to an AnalyticDB for MySQL cluster and manage reports.

 - Click OK.
 The retrieved data is displayed in the dataset management panel.

 In this example, a report is created.
 It contains tables and column charts that display the largest sales volumes and total sales volumes sorted by product type, payment type, and contract type.
-The report is shown in the following figure.
+The following figure shows the report.

 - Download the demo table named demo_contract.